OpenCSGs/AutoHub/README.md

 If you prefer to install the local package or encounter issues with the Chrome Web Store, follow these steps:

 1. **Download the Plugin Package**
-   - To obtain the latest version of the installation package, visit the [AutoHub GitHub latest release page](https://github.com/OpenCSGs/AutoHub/releases/latest) and download the `autohub-*.zip` file to your local.
+   - To obtain the latest version of the installation package, visit the [AutoHub GitHub latest release page](https://github.com/OpenCSGs/AutoHub/releases/latest) and download the `autohub-latest.zip` file to your local.

 2. **Open Chrome Extensions Page**
    - Open Google Chrome browser and go to the [Chrome Extensions](chrome://extensions/) `chrome://extensions/` page.